jacobpm/edison/arduino/README.md

 type "Edison."
 Only one result should display, including the family of Intel® i686 boards.
 Select it, and click on "Install."
 The boards manager will now download and install the new package.

+### Install the Required Libraries

+These code examples require the following libraries.
+Make sure to add them before getting started.
+Otherwise you will run into compilation errors!

+To start including them, download the following libraries in the links below, and **leave them uncompressed** (as .ZIP files):

+* [Arduino Client for MQTT](https://github.com/knolleary/pubsubclient/archive/master.zip): This library provides a client for doing simple publish/subscribe messaging with an MQTT broker.

+* [DHT Sensor Library](https://github.com/adafruit/DHT-sensor-library/archive/master.zip): Arduino library for the DHT series of low cost temperature/humidity sensors.
+Only necessary for the examples involving this type of sensors.

+Later on, in the Arduino IDE, navigate to **Sketch → Include Library**.
+At the top of the drop down list, select the option **Add .ZIP Library**.
+Now select the libraries from your file manager (one by one), and they will be integrated onto the IDE.
+To learn more, you may follow [this tutorial](https://www.arduino.cc/en/Guide/Libraries).

 Now you are ready to run the code examples below!